microsoft/FLAML/website/docs/Examples/Integrate - Spark.md

-# Integrate Spark for Distributed Training
+# Integrate - Spark

 FLAML has integrated Spark for distributed training.
 There are two main aspects of integration with Spark:
 - Use Spark ML estimators for AutoML.
 - Use Spark to run training in parallel spark jobs.

 ## Spark ML Estimators